 The Research team was excited about the prospect of having a new, permanent member of the Science Strategy Committee.
 I started the journey with an open call for applications, attempting to cast a wide net to reach as many interested people as possible.
 I also chatted with my colleagues in our Public Health team, knowing they had a plethora of experience working with Patient Representatives.

-Using the Insight and Experience Panel to advertise the opportunity was an obvious choice because I knew this engaged group of volunteers had a special interest in sharing their experience, and had the key skills and attributes we were looking for in a Patient Representative.
+Using Breast Cancer Voices to advertise the opportunity was an obvious choice because I knew this engaged group of volunteers had a special interest in sharing their experience, and had the key skills and attributes we were looking for in a Patient Representative.

 I was thrilled when I received over 25 expressions of interest for the position.
 Those that were interested were from a huge range of professional expertise, but all were so open and honest when sharing their experience of breast cancer.
 I was both humbled and inspired by each journey shared and their dedication to using their challenging experiences to help others facing this devastating disease.
 The Research team and I went back and forth and ended up inviting five people to interview for the position.

 Before the interviews, we thought we had a firm grasp on how difficult it would be to pick only one Patient Representative.
 In hindsight, we didn’t have a clue how difficult it would be.
 After five stellar interviews with Professor Adrian Harris, Chair of the Science Strategy Committee, and Dr Simon Vincent, Director of Research at Breast Cancer Now, in May 2018 we offered the opportunity to Dr Anna Sarphie.
 Anna has a wealth of experience in various patient representative roles, a calm confidence we knew would be well-suited for the role, and as a bonus, extensive experience in the world of scientific research!